Gobiman/Blog/_posts/2019-07-06-DBA-15Commands.md

 ---

 15 Commands inroduced by Chrissy LeMaire at PSConfEn2019.
-These commands can be found [DBA commands] (https://docs.dbatools.io/) To make sure the script does not run accidentaly, use the command
+These commands can be found 'link: https://docs.dbatools.io/' To make sure the script does not run accidentaly, use the command

 ```ruby